syncfusion-content/flutter-docs/Flutter/datagrid/sorting.md

 ## Multi-column sorting

 The datagrid sorts the data against more than one columns by setting the [SfDataGrid.allowMultiColumnSorting](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/allowMultiColumnSorting.html) property to true.
 The number of columns by which the data can be sorted is unlimited.
 To apply sorting for multiple columns, tap the desired column headers after setting the `SfDataGrid.allowMultiColumnSorting` property.

-To apply sorting for multiple columns in web, you can click the column header by pressing the <kbd>Ctrl</kbd> key.
+To apply sorting for multiple columns in web and desktop, you can click the column header by pressing the <kbd>Ctrl</kbd> key.

 {% tabs %}
 {% highlight Dart %}